goschtl/zope/Sandbox/nadako/z3c.sharedmimeinfo/trunk/src/z3c/sharedmimeinfo/README.txt

 -------------------------

 The `shared-mime-info <http://freedesktop.org/wiki/Software/shared-mime-info>`_
-is a extensible database of common mime types.
-It provides powerful mime type detection mechanism as well as multi-lingual type descriptions.
+is a extensible database of common MIME types.
+It provides powerful MIME type detection mechanism as well as multi-lingual type descriptions.

 This package requires shared-mime-info to be installed and accessible.
 The